 RESOURCES FROM PAN’S TOOLKIT:

-- Research Partnership Checklist – downloadable guidelines for PAN agencies who may be partaking in community-based research for the first time and want to know some of the questions to ask in order to ensure proposed research projects are suitable to their organization’s needs and capacity levels, and that research partnerships are respectful and mutually beneficial.
+PAN Research Agreement Checklist– downloadable guidelines for PAN agencies who may be partaking in community-based research for the first time and want to know some of the questions to ask in order to ensure proposed research projects are suitable to their organization’s needs and capacity levels, and that research partnerships are respectful and mutually beneficial.

 GREATER INVOLVEMENT OF PEOPLE LIVING WITH HIV/AIDS (GIPA):